-AgNext is an agricultural sensing and solutions company, and a recipient of many nationallevel awards, including the accelerator programme of NAARM and CIIE; Incubation, at IIT Kharagpur; and Best Upcoming Startup Award by Assocham, India.
+AgNext is an agricultural sensing and solutions company, and a recipient of many nationallevel awards, including accelerator programme NAARM and CIIE; Incubation, at IIT Kharagpur; and Best Upcoming Startup Award by Assocham, India.
 AqNext aims at data solutions to raise efficiency across the agricultural supply chain.